JongHoB/Memory_Compaction_Test/README.md

         - `kcompactd` is invoked mainly by `kswapd` and we test the program with allocating 90% of memory capacity
         - so *probably* `kswapd` must be executed and also it would  invoke the `kcompactd`
         - but there is no result.....Hmm
-        - (this kernel version was 5.4.0 so the proactive compaction would not be executed.)
+        - (Unlike kernel version with 5.4.0 which the proactive compaction would not be executed, 5.15 should be executed......)
     </details>

     ---